Endometriosis: Formation

-During menstruation, some menstrual blood, tissue, and fluid can flow backward through the fallopian tubes into the pelvic area (the peritoneal cavity).
-This backward flow (called retrograde menstruation) is thought to be the main reason why endometriosis develops inside the pelvic cavity.
-However, this explanation alone is not enough, because almost all women have some backward flow of menstrual fluid, but only some of them develop endometriosis.
+During menstruation, some menstrual blood, tissue, and fluid can flow backward through the fallopian tubes and exit into the pelvic area (the peritoneal cavity).
+This backward flow (retrograde menstruation) is thought to be the main reason why endometriosis develops inside the pelvic area.
+Evidence supporting the theory comes from retrospective epidemiological studies and DNA analysis.
+Furthermore, only animals with a menstrual cycle, such as rhesus monkeys and baboons, develop endometriosis.
+In contrast, animals like rodents and non-human primates with an estrous cycle, in which the endometrium is reabsorbed rather than shed, do not develop the disease naturally.
+However, almost all women have some backward flow of menstrual fluid, but only 10% develop endometriosis.